wurstbrot/image-metadata-collector/README.md

 # sdase-image-collector

+The ClusterImageScanner Collector is a component of the [SDA SE ClusterImageScanner](https://github.com/SDA-SE/cluster-image-scanner).

 # Contributing
 We are looking forward to contributions.
 Take a look at our [Contribution Guidelines](CONTRIBUTING.md) before submitting Pull Requests.